 “The magnetism we’ve detected is around 50,000 times weaker than a fridge magnet,” says Prof. Bryan Gaensler.
-“And we’ve been able to measure this from a distance of around 1.6 million trillion kilometres.”
+“And we’ve been able to measure this from a distance of around 1.6 million trillion kilometers.”

 “This is the earliest possible detection of the magnetic field formed after the explosion of a massive star,” says Dr. Giovanna Zanardo.

 Gaensler is Director of the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto, and a co-author on the paper announcing the discovery being published in the Astrophysical Journal Letters on June 29th.
 The lead author, Zanardo, and co-author Prof. Lister Staveley-Smith are both from the University of Western Australia’s node of the International Center for Radio Astronomy Research.

 SN 1987A was co-discovered by University of Toronto astronomer Ian Shelton in February 1987 from the then Southern Observatory of the University of Toronto in northern Chile.
 It is located in the Large Magellanic Cloud, a dwarf galaxy companion to the Milky Way Galaxy, at a distance of 168,000 light-years from Earth.
 It was the first naked-eye supernova to be observed since the astronomer Johannes Kepler witnessed a supernova over 400 years ago.

 In the thirty years since the supernova occurred, material expelled by the blast, as well as the shockwave from the star’s death throes, have been traveling outward through the gas and dust that surrounded the star before it exploded.
 Today, when we look at the remnant, we see rings of material set aglow by the supernova’s expanding debris and shockwave.